 This is a perfect vegetable for those who like their edible gardens to be both functional and beautiful; traditional cabbage looks lovely as it grows larger with a few loose leaves around a growing head, plus it can be found in shades of green, red, or purple.
 Chinese cabbage can be found in two types, heading (Pekinensis) or open-leaf (Chinensis).
 Open-leaf types form looser heads, giving you lovely large leaves to look at in your garden.
 Bok Choy is an open-leaf type of Chinese cabbage, while Napa and Michihili form tighter heads.

 Planting and Care

 Both cabbage and Chinese cabbage transplant well.
 Be sure to buy clean plants to avoid cabbage black-rot disease.
+Early symptoms of black rot include stunting, yellowing leaves, and blackening veins.
+A yellow, wedge-shaped area may be produced at the ends of leaves.

 Planting times vary depending on where you live in Florida.
 Chinese cabbage needs a bit of room to grow, so space plants 14 to 18 inches apart, in rows 14 inches from each other.
-Look for varieties like Michihili, bok choy, Napa, baby bok choy, joi choi, pak-choi, or the pak-choi hybrid called toy choi.
+Look for varieties like Napa, Michihili, bok choy, baby bok choy, joi choi, pak-choi, or the pak-choi hybrid called toy choi.

 Chinese cabbage is ready to harvest relatively quickly, depending on variety, taking 70 to 90 days when planted from seed, or 60 to 70 days when using transplants.
-Cabbage takes a bit longer, usually between 85 and 110 days when planted from seed, or 70 to 90 days when transplanted.
+Heading cabbage takes a bit longer, usually between 85 and 110 days when planted from seed, or 70 to 90 days when transplanted.